intel-secl/skc-tools/SKC_Product_Guide.md

 AAS_API_URL=https://\<Authentication and Authorization Service IP or Hostname\>:8444/aas

-SAN_LIST=\<Comma-Separated list of IP addresses and hostnames for the CMS\>,127.0.01, localhost
+SAN_LIST=\<Comma-Separated list of IP addresses and hostnames for the CMS\>

 The SAN list will be used to authenticate the Certificate Signing Request from the AAS to the CMS.
 Only a CSR originating from a host matching the SAN list will be honored.
 Later, in the AAS authservice.env installation answer file, this same SAN list will be provided for the AAS installation.
 These lists must match and must be valid for IPs and/or hostnames used by the AAS system.
-If both the AAS and CMS will be installed on the same system, "127.0.0.1, localhost" may be used.
 The SAN list variables also accept the wildcards "?" (for single-character wildcards) and "\*" (for multiple-character wildcards) to allow address ranges or multiple FQDNs.

 The AAS_API_URL represents the URL for the AAS that will exist after the AAS is installed.